WH Guide to Nutrition 101: It's not that complicated

 THAT COW ATE WHAT?

-Before I discuss what foods I recommend, I need to preface with this one MAJOR caveat: the quality of your food matters.
+Before I discuss what foods I love for hormones, I need to preface with this one MAJOR caveat: the quality of your food matters.
 BIG TIME.
-I would argue, actually, that the quality of food matters MORE than the quantity or types of food you are consuming.
+NOT just for your body, but for the EARTH as well.
+I would argue, actually, that if we’re talking purely how food interacts with the body: the quality of food matters MORE than the quantity or types of food you are consuming.

-When I talk about food sourcing, I’m talking about where your food came from.
+When I talk about food sourcing, I'm talking about where your food came from.
 Where the meat was sourced, was it organic and grass-fed?
-Was the chicken you’re eating fed antibiotics and kept in cages?
+Was the chicken you're eating fed antibiotics and kept in cages?
 Are the veggies you’re eating organic or no?.
 Are your cooking oils cold pressed and virgin, or heat refined?
-Believe it or not, there’s a lot that goes into the preparation of our food before it hits our hands, and the closer it is to its natural and original state, the better for our bodies it will be.
+Believe it or not, there's a lot that goes into the preparation of our food before it hits our hands, and the closer it is to its natural and original state the better our bodies are able to digest and assimilate it.

 I recommend getting the majority of your protein from pasture-raised animal products:

-- *For those that tolerate dairy: grass-fed & raw yogurt, kefir, hard cheeses, and high-quality grass fed whey protein isolate.
-Although, if you struggle with digestive issues, skin problems, or autoimmunity, I usually recommend to steer clear of these until healed or in remission.
+*For those that tolerate dairy: grass-fed & raw yogurt, kefir, hard cheeses, and grass fed whey protein isolate.
+Although, if you struggle with digestive issues, skin irritation, or autoimmunity, I usually recommend to steer clear of these until healed or in remission.

-- Soy products: Learn why I warn against soy for women HERE
+Soy products: Learn why I’m cautious with soy for women HERE

 What about legumes and soy protein?
 All my vegetarians ask